10 Best Dumbbell Back Exercises To Build Mass and Strength

 5. Dumbbell Bent Over Row

-If you are looking to strengthen the upper back with a dumbbell only workout and want to add massive muscle to the upper back region, then bent over dumbbell back rows is one of the best options.
+If you are looking to strengthen the upper back with a dumbbell-only workout and add massive muscle to the upper back region, bent-over dumbbell back rows are one of the best options.

 It involves pulling the dumbbells towards your torso while maintaining a bent-over position, engaging the back muscles to perform the movement.